BiDAlab/UWF4DR-Benchmark/README.md

 Once dataset partitions are prepared and model weights are available, trained models can be evaluated using the task-specific scripts located in `src/eval`.

-Each evaluation script corresponds to a specific model family (CNNs, ViT-B/16, RETFound, Fusion) and may require additional arguments such as model paths, domain selection (spatial or frequency), and split directory locations.
+Each evaluation script corresponds to a specific model family (CNNs, ViT-B/16, RETFound, and MLP-based feature-level fusion models) and may require additional arguments such as model paths, domain selection (spatial or frequency), and split directory locations.

 For full usage details and argument descriptions, see `src/eval/README.md`